gobbyo/kinetic-display/docs/assembly/actuatorassembly.md

 ![actuatorstep9](../img/actuator/9-actuator.webp)
 1. When finished, the melted collar will only protrude about a half millimeter out from the motor mount.
 ![actuatorstep10](../img/actuator/10-actuator.webp)
 1. Hold the main body of the motor mount so the pinion gear faces left.
 Avoid touching or putting any pressure onto the motor mounting tabs used the screw the motor onto the display.
 With your other hand, hold the prepared motor with the shaft pointed left and the terminals downward, insert the prepared motor into the motor mount.
 ![actuatorstep11](../img/actuator/11-actuator.webp)
 1. Repeat the process for the remaining 29 motors.
 ![actuatorstep12](../img/actuator/12-actuator.webp)

-Congratulations for assembling your actuators!